How to prepare your hotel for a photo shooting?

 ARE YOU IN MARKETING MODE?
 IF YOU’RE PREPARING YOUR HOTEL FOR A PHOTOSHOOT, HERE ARE MY TOP TEN THINGS TO REMEMBER

 - Declutter everything.

-- Ensure the windows are clean.
+- Ensure the windows and mirrors are clean.

 - Metal surfaces are polished.

 - Lawns and gardens manicured, swept and trimmed.

 - Signage to assist close an area whist image is being taken.